ussefbouchraa/real-time-forum/readme.md

 ## 🔒 Security
 Security is a high priority for this application.
 We have implemented several layered defenses to protect against common web vulnerabilities.

+### XSS Prevention
+All user inputs are sanitized and escaped before rendering in the frontend or storing in the database.
+Combined with a strict Content Security Policy (CSP), this ensures that malicious scripts cannot execute in users' browsers.

 ### Content Security Policy (CSP)
 A strict CSP is enforced via HTTP headers to mitigate Cross-Site Scripting (XSS) and data injection attacks.
 This policy explicitly whitelists trusted sources for scripts, styles, fonts, and images, and blocks all inline scripts and styles.